 Blue Third Alternate

-The Washington Capitals will wear their third jersey presented by Capital One and modeled after the team's 2018 NHL Stadium Series jersey, for seven home dates during the 2020-21 season.
-The jersey will be worn across the next three seasons.
+The Washington Capitals wore the Blue Third Jersey, modeled after the team's 2018 NHL Stadium Series jersey, for seven home dates during its debut 2020-21 season.
+The jersey will be worn throug the 2022-23 season.

 The large W on the front of the jersey serves as a tribute to Washington, D.C., with the Washington monument structure peaking in the middle of the W. The "W" stands alone as a Capital Letter to symbolize the strength of the nation's Capital.
 The color scheme is aligned with the United States of America's flag; with each color also representing attributes displayed by Capitals fans: red stands for dedication, white represents loyalty and blue honors community.
 The Three Stars represent Maryland, Washington, D.C., and Virginia.